SON-OF-EDDY/SNAKE-in-PyGame/README.md

 # SNAKE-in-PyGame
-Clone of the flip phone classic py file and standalone executable
+Clone of the flip phone classic.\n py file and standalone executable